Hari-prasath-03/Hari-prasath-03/README.md

 ### 🧠 My Top Projects

 - 💙 [**MyPortfolio**](https://github.com/hari-prasath-03/My-portfolio) — A modern developer portfolio with React, Typescript and Framer-motion
-- ❌ [**LivePlay**](https://github.com/hari-prasath-03/live-play-server) — A two player tic-tac-toe game where both player can connect and play via room-id
+- 🅾️ [**LivePlay**](https://github.com/hari-prasath-03/live-play-server) — A two player tic-tac-toe game where both player can connect and play via room-id using Spring boot and React

 ---